shriphani/blog/_src/posts/2016-05-07-consuming-news-2016.md

 To survive, journalism needs to change.
 There are new gatekeepers, new platforms and new competitors.
 News needs to change from a brain-dump to a new kind of performance art.
 Existing media powerhouses have several weapons in their war chest - a brand-name that resonates well, existing relationships with the rich and powerful, and revenue streams (they might be dwindling but at least they're around).

 This soft-power needs to mix with the best photography, web-design, typography and visualization-tech.
-In short, each piece of investigative journalism becomes a distinct, pleasant memory - like when Walter Cronkite covered the moon landings:
+Each piece of investigative journalism should become a distinct, pleasant memory - like when Walter Cronkite covered the moon landings:

 <iframe width="420" height="315" src="https://www.youtube.com/embed/_3vVjyqkwrw" frameborder="0" allowfullscreen></iframe>